MuuFat/linkontent-bot/README.md

-# LinkedIn Tech News Auto-Poster
+# LinkedIn Tech News Auto Poster

 Automated pipeline that fetches the latest TechCrunch headline generates a professional LinkedIn post with AI and publishes it to LinkedIn using a saved browser session.